jatinkhetwal/collage/README.md

 # collage
-This is my frit git repository my name is jatin khetwal
+This is my frit git repository <br>
+my name is jatin khetwal